paul-moesher/C_plus_plus_practice_8/README.md

-# Runner-Data
+# Runner-Data-Tracker
-C++ prgram that calls functions to get information about runners.
+C++ prgram that calls functions to get data about runners.